vitessio/website/content/en/docs/reference/features/vreplication.md

 If a failover is performed on the target keyspace/shard, the new master will automatically resume VReplication from where the previous master left off.

+### Throttling

+VReplication throttles operation when the source or target appear to be overloaded, indicated by replication lag.
+See [throttling](../../vreplication/throttling)

 ## Monitoring and troubleshooting

 ### VTTablet /debug/status